HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 __Querys used in this microservice:__

-The SQL query performs an _INSERT OR REPLACE_ operation on the table __'gitRepos'__.
+_INSERT OR REPLACE_ operation on the table __'gitRepos'__.
 It inserts a new record or replaces an existing record into the following columns:
 - cid
 - repoName
 - repoURL
 - lastCommit
 - gitToken

-- The operation ensures that if a record already exists with the same primary key (`cid`), it is replaced with the new values; otherwise, a new record is created.
+- The operation ensures that if a record already exists with the same primary key ('cid'), it is replaced with the new values; otherwise, a new record is created.

 ```sql
 INSERT OR REPLACE INTO gitRepos (cid, repoName, repoURL, lastCommit, gitToken) VALUES (:cid, :repoName, :repoURL, :lastCommit, :gitToken)